 A fireplace is a wonderful feature in your home.
 However, if you’ve moved into a place with a fireplace that’s been used, the current state of your hearth may or may not fit your style.
 Indeed, tastes and materials change over time.
 Your fireplace starts to show wear over the years with soot, stains and even broken stone or bricks.
 Since the weather is warmer, now is the perfect time to reface a fireplace to make it the perfect place to gather around and enjoy.

 - Remove the mantel if it’s not built in

 - Use a crowbar to pry it off

-- Mix some thin set mortar and add a latex additive to protect the new surface layer from heat
+- Then, mix some thin set mortar and add a latex additive to protect the new surface layer from heat

 - When mortar is the consistency of peanut butter, it’s ready to apply to the brick

-You will need to let it dry for 24 hours before applying a wet coat and then proceed to adhere the new refacing material.
+You will need to wait to let it dry for 24 hours before applying a wet coat and then proceed to adhere the new refacing material.
 You’ll also want to use heat-resistant grout.

 1. Use Stone